jentjr/flopydoc/README.md

   * This will update the html files in flopydoc-doc.
 Pushing these changes to github will update the documentation served from github.
 That's it!

+  * Now that the html pages are updated, you need to commit the changes and then push them.
+Do this using:

+git add .
+git commit -m "rebuilt docs"
+git push origin gh-pages

 Directory structure

     |--\flopy3.git (or whatever your flopy3 repo is)